versen/versen.github.io/content/awards/awards-cfs.md

 01-04: Resolution of awards and prizes, in collaboration with NWO

-### Award ceremony

-The ceremony of the *MSc Thesis Award* will take place on May 13th, 2022 at the [SEN symposium](http://www.sen-symposium.nl).

-The ceremony of the *PhD Thesis Award* will take place in April 2022 at [ICT.Open](https://ict-research.nl/ict-open/).

 ### Evaluation Committee

 This year's evaluation committee is composed of:
-* dr. Slinger Jansen
-* prof. dr. Jorge Perez
-* dr. Anton Wijs
+* dr.ing.
+Anton Wijs
 * dr. Yanja Dajsuren
+* prof. dr. Jorge Pérez

 ### Sponsorship